 Building Addiction Knowledge for Frontline Workers Certificate (Online/Self-Paced)

-Cost: $545.00 for full Certificate Program or $20 per credit hour for each individual module
+Cost: $545.00 for full Certificate Program ($20 per credit hour for each individual module) (No refund once course content has been accessed)

 Registration Deadline: Rolling